 We developed an Equity Index that was used to determine which schools received funding.
 You can read more about the Equity Index here.
 We welcome your feedback about how to strengthen the Equity Index for the next round of fundraising/donations.

-The map below shows the location of our local supporters (as of Dec 2018):
+The map below shows the location of the local supporters who gave in our first year:

 Equity Fund FAQ